Explicit rephasing to Kobayashi-Maskawa representation and fundamental phase structure of CP violation: Explicit rephasing transformation to KM parametrization

 Here, we present an explicit rephasing transformation to the Kobayashi--Maskawa parametrization $U^{1}$ for an arbitrary phase convention, by deriving the KM phase $\delta_{\rm KM}$ and the Majorana phases $\alpha_{2,3}$ in this parameterization.
 Let us define the KM form $U^{1}$ and the phase matrix $P$ with the Majorana phases $\alpha_i$,

-As in the PDG parametrization, one can choose all mixing angles to be positive $c_i, s_i > 0$ by phase redefinitions of the five fermion fields and the sign freedom of $\delta_{\rm KM}$.
-The phase structure of this parametrization is specified by the following six conditions
+As in the PDG parametrization, one can choose all mixing angles to be positive $c_i, s_i > 0$ by phase redefinitions of five fermion fields and the sign freedom of $\delta_{\rm KM}$.
+The following six conditions specify the phase structure of this parametrization

 The rephasing transformation from $U^{1}$ to a mixing matrix defined in an arbitrary basis $U$ is written by